mvpure_py.localizer#

 Assign label from given parcellation

-to each source in source estimate.
+parcto each source in source estimate.
 If requested parcellation is present in FreeSurfer folder for given subject, labels from there are being read.
-If not code checks presence of ‘fsaverage’ folder insubjects_dir
+If not code checks presence of ‘fsaverage’ folder insubjects_dirdirectory and try to read labels from there.
+If successful, labels are then morphed to given subject.- Parameters:

 parc (str) – Name of parcellation to be performed